 Laurence and I have both been wearing Allbirds sneakers since 2021 and have tried the Allbirds Wool Runners shoes, the Allbirds Wool Runner Mizzles shoes, the Allbirds Tree Runner shoes, and their Trino socks.

-We have traveled with our shoes several times now and worn our shoes in seven different countries over the past year.
+We have traveled with our shoes several times now and worn our shoes in eight different countries over the past year.
 So we feel we can confidently talk about how these Allbirds shoes travel and the pros and cons of each of the Allbirds Runner styles.

 For each shoe style, we’ll do an individual Allbirds shoe review based on our experiences.
 In the last section, we’ll give our overall impressions of Allbirds shoes and also compare the Allbirds Wool Runners versus the Allbirds Tree Runners versus the Allbirds Wool Runner Mizzles.
 We’ll also tell you which we feel are the best shoes for travel based on our experiences.

 The Allbirds Wool Runner sneakers are the original wool sneakers from the company and the shoes that most people associate with the brand.

 I bought my Wool Runners in the color Natural Grey with a Light Grey sole.
 Grey is one of the classic color options from Allbirds, but they also have a range of other classic colors as well as a number of limited edition colors which change regularly.